The talent marketplace: is this the future of content creation?

 This is a trend that spans practically every market sector and industry, whether we take the much-vaunted examples of Airbnb in the travel/accommodation sector, Uber or Lyft in urban transport, or Farfetch in fashion retail: a business which runs the ecommerce operations of hundreds of independent boutiques, without holding any inventory itself.

 The digital revolution has made it possible to build a market-leading business without needing to offer a physical product or maintain a highly-resourced office full of in-house staff.
-These digital leaders either facilitate the connection of consumers with goods or services from a network of vendors, or the connection of businesses with a network of relevant skilled individuals.
+These digital leaders either facilitate the connection of consumers with goods or services from a network of vendors, or the connection of businesses with a network of relevant skilled individuals – that is, a talent marketplace.

 With fewer physical assets and digitally-driven operations, such businesses can drastically reduce expenditure on rents, business rates and property overheads.
 This makes them leaner and more apt to survive in the hugely competitive digital environment.

 The trend also extends to the content marketing industry.
-As the demand for high-quality digital content has increased explosively in recent years, brands are now expected to act as publishers – but the operational challenges of creating high volumes of content, at speed and scale and in multiple languages, are formidable.
+As the demand for high-quality digital content creation has increased explosively in recent years, brands are now expected to act as publishers.
+But the operational challenges of producing high volumes of content, at speed and scale and in multiple languages, are formidable.

-Hiring a dedicated team of content creators to sit in-house – producing content for thousands of product SKUs, for example – is simply not cost-effective or practical for the vast majority of retail brands.
+Hiring a dedicated team of content creation experts to sit in-house – producing content for thousands of product SKUs, for example – is simply not cost-effective or practical for the vast majority of retail brands.

 Some have turned to AI in attempts to overcome these challenges.
 But as Ben Davis, Deputy Editor at Econsultancy, noted in his recent article ‘The future of content is marketplaces, not AI’, AI technologies such as marketing bots and automated, machine-generated content are not nearly mature enough to produce on-brand, error-free content of a sufficient quality.
 In his words: “natural language processing is nowhere near good enough to craft long form copy….”

-According to Ben, marketplaces are the future of content creation – a view that I certainly share having founded Quill with our unique model that combines an outsourced network of talented freelancers, enabling technology and in-house expertise to generate high-performing ecommerce content rapidly and efficiently.
+According to Ben, the talent marketplace is the future of content creation – a view that I certainly share.
+I founded Quill with our unique model that combines an outsourced network of talented freelancers, enabling technology and in-house expertise to generate high-performing ecommerce content rapidly and efficiently.

 Further expanding on Ben’s stance and the insights from the Accenture report, it’s worth noting that, whilst businesses with a flexible model and a freelance, marketplace-style pool of expertise are better equipped to meet the uncertain market conditions of the future, an outsourced model alone is not enough to guarantee success.
 Talent marketplaces also need to be underpinned by: